Groumy/Groumy.github.io/_posts/2015-04-05-exhausting-encumbrance.md

 blogger_orig_url: http://www.groumy.net/2015/04/exhausting-encumbrance.html
 ---

+> This is an old post that wasn't publish in time, sounds as good time as any to do it how

+---

 Ever since the D&D 3e, I always felt that the provided encumbrance system was somewhat off.
 The major problem I had was with the fact that your load would affect your moving speed.